rxsklife/LeverageCalculator/README.md

 # Requirements

-- Python3: To install, run the command below on your terminal (or download Python Installation from [https://www.python.org/downloads/](https://www.python.org/downloads/) ).
+- Python: To install, run the command below on your terminal (or download Python Installation from [https://www.python.org/downloads/](https://www.python.org/downloads/) ).
 A restart will be required to fully install.

 ```powershell
 Windows: